hmeng/the-gen-z-catechism/chapters/post-20.md

 ---
-layout: default
+layout: chapter
-title: "Post 20"
+title: "Post #20: What about singleness?"
 ---
 # Post #20: What about singleness?